developer8HARSHAL/flipkart-clone/README.md

 # flipkart-clone
-This is a flipkart-clone crated using react js
+This is a flipkart-clone is been created using react js
+##header section